Why Schools Should Take On Trainees

 - REJUVENATE TEACHER

-Teaching can be a complex and tiresome profession and it can be easy to fall into routine just to get by.
-Aforementioned, burn out can see teachers losing total motivation for the profession.
+Teaching can be a complex and tiresome profession and it can be easy to fall into a routine just to get by.
+As aforementioned, burnout can see teachers losing total motivation for the profession.
 Having an eager and enthusiastic trainee could reignite that love for teaching and spark that motivation that may have fizzled.

 Also, mentoring a trainee can not only give teachers energy and enthusiasm but it can be rewarding as teachers and staff learn from the trainee just as much as the trainee learns from them.